-- 1. Higher net working capital leads to (higher / lower) liquidity and higher profitability. - 2.
-Baumol model takes into account all motives of holding - 3.
-Working Capital equals the aggregate value of current assets aggregate value of current liabilities. - 4. = Inventory alteration period + Receivables alteration period. - 5.
-Cash conversion cycle = Payable delay period. - 6.
-Gross Working Capital refers to the firm's investment in - 7.
-There exists a close association between sales fluctuations and invested amounts in . - 8.
-Under the conventional method, ..... enters into the calculation of working capital. - 9.
-A company's operating cycle naturally consists of three most important activities: and - 10.
-The shows the time period over which additional no impulsive sources of working capital financing must be obtained to carry out the firm's actions. - 11.
-The unit price of producing goods would not differ with the amount - 12.
-There are among the borrowing and lending rates for savings and financing of equivalent risk. - 14.
-Short-term interest rates tend to change over time than long-term interest rates. - 15.
-The level of working capital investment is the level predictable to maximize shareholder's assets. - 16. single working capital investment strategy is necessarily most favourable for all organizations. - 17.
-The objective of a corporation is to generate value for it's. - 18.
-Under working capital strategy, investment in current assets is extremely low. - 19.
-Too much working capital is expensive, falling and .

-1 higher 2 cash 3 minus 4 Operating cycle 5 Operating cycle 6 Current Assets 7 Current assets 8 Cash 9 Purchasing resources, producing the product, selling the product 10 Cash alteration cycle 11 Produced 12 Spreads
+• Fill in the Blanks 1.
+Higher net working capital leads to (higher / lower) liquidity and higher profitability.
+2. Baumol model takes into acco ount all motives of holding 3.
+Working Capital equals the aggregate value of current assets aggregate value of current liabilities.
+4. = Ir vento ory alteration period + Receiva bles alteration period.
+5. Cash conversion cycle = - Payable delay peri peri od.
+6. Gross Working Capital r efers to the firm's investment in · 7.
+There exists a close asso ciatio on between sales fluctuations a nd in vested amounts in 8.
+Under the conventional metho od, enters into the c alculation of working capital.
+9. A company's operating and - ee m ost important activities:, 10.
+Thesho ws th itiona al no impulsive sources of working capital 11.
+The unit price of produc ing go oods would not differ with the amo ant 12.
+There are amor ng the borrowing and lending ra ates f or savings and financing of equivalent risk.
+13. deals with the likelihood that a firm will encounter financial difficulty, such as the incapability to pay bills on time. .
+Short-term interest rates tend to change over time than long-term interest rates.
+15. .
+The level of working capital investment is the level predictable to maximize shareholder's assets.
+16. single working capital investment strategy is necessarily most favourable for all organizations. .
+The objective of a corporation is to generate value for it's .
+Under working capital strategy, investment in current assets is extremely low.
+19. .
+Too much working capital is expensive, falling and Ans Answer: 1 higher 2 cash 3 minus 4 Operating cycle 5 Operating cycle 6 Current Assets 7 Current assets 8 Cash 9 Purchasing resources, producing the product, selling the product 10 Cash alteration cycle 11 Produced 12 Spreads